$4,486.00 - $5,453.00 Monthly

 EMPLOYEE BENEFITS -

-highest year.
+RETIREMENT: PERS Retirement System (2%at62) paid by the City of Scotts Valley with single highest year.
 Lateral applicants dependent on current PERS formula.

 HEALTH INSURANCE: Medical / prescription; premiums paid by the City up to PERS Choice premium amount.
 Dental / vision premiums paid by the City of Scotts Valley.